ishinder/EASTR/README.md

 ## Usage

-The run_eastr.sh script demonstrates two different ways to run the EASTR pipeline: on a bamlist and on a GTF file.
+The `run_eastr.sh` script in the `tests` directory demonstrates two different ways to run the EASTR pipeline: on a bamlist and on a GTF file.
 Below, we provide instructions for each use case.

 ### Running EASTR on a bamlist
 1. Ensure you are in the appropriate directory containing the BAM/original folder and reference files.